Skip to main content

 — That's equal to the population of Arthur, ND!

-• More than 14,400 (or 2.5%) of North Dakota adults reported they had been told at one time they'd had a stroke, according to the 2015 North Dakota Behavioral Risk Factor Surveillance System.
+• About 2.9% of North Dakota adults reported they had been told at one time they'd had a stroke, according to the 2022 North Dakota Behavioral Risk Factor Surveillance System.

 The American Stroke Association in North Dakota is working on creating a culture of health in our state.
-They, along with NDBIN, are helping to raise awareness about the vital effect lifestyle has on health; especially staying active and eating nutritious foods.
+They, along with the North Dakota Brain Injury Network (NDBIN), are helping to raise awareness about the vital effect lifestyle has on health; especially staying active and eating nutritious foods.

 Timeline of Brain Injury in North Dakota